Dheerajparamata/project12-terraform-gcp-infrastructure/README.md

-# Project 12 — Terraform Infrastructure as Code on Google Cloud
+# Terraform Infrastructure as Code on Google Cloud

 ## 📌 Project Overview

-This project demonstrates **Infrastructure as Code (IaC)** using **Terraform** to provision and configure infrastructure on **Google Cloud Platform (GCP)**.
+This project demonstrates how to provision and manage Google Cloud infrastructure using **Terraform Infrastructure as Code (IaC)**.

-Instead of manually creating cloud resources through the GCP Console, Terraform is used to define the infrastructure as code and automatically provision:
+Instead of manually creating cloud resources through the Google Cloud Console, Terraform is used to define, deploy, and manage the infrastructure.

-- Custom VPC Network
-- Subnet
-- Firewall Rule
-- Compute Engine VM
-- Public IP
-- Docker
-- Nginx Web Server

-The Compute Engine VM uses a **Terraform startup script** to automatically install Docker and deploy an Nginx container.
+The deployed environment includes a custom VPC network, subnet, firewall rule, Compute Engine VM, Docker, and an Nginx web application.

 ---